 But the thing about R.E.M. is it’s hard to pick a favorite.
 You might poll 10 fans and get 10 different answers.
 I’ll probably get scathing emails from people because I’ll say that 1994’s Monster is the worst album they’ve ever made, and they’ll proclaim its perfection.

-First, the Bad
+R.E.M.
+Albums: First, the Bad

-So yeah, we almost have two lists, the bad and the good.
-Sadly, most of their later output falls under the bad category, starting with 2001’s Reveal.
-So we take that one, 2004’s Around the Sun and their last release, 2011’s Collapse Into Now, off the list immediately.
-All have precious few merits, and they’re not enough to keep them in this evaluation.
+Most of their output after Berry’s departure falls under the bad category, starting with 2001’s Reveal, which has no redeeming qualities outside of the sleepy “Summer Turns to High.”
+So we take it, 2004’s mediocre Around the Sun and their last release, 2011’s insubstantial Collapse Into Now, off the list immediately.
+R.E.M. seemed to have slept through the songwriting and recording processes.
+Whatever merits these albums possess, they’re not enough to keep them in this evaluation.

 Getting Close to the Top